How to Meal Prep for Beginners

 Instructions:

 (Alternatively, microwave the rice.
-Use two cups warm water to one cup of rice.
+Use two cups of warm water to one cup of rice.
 Heat for seven minutes, then stir.
 Heat for another seven minutes.
-Depending on your microwave, you might have cook the rice for another 1 to 3 minutes.)
+Depending on your microwave, you might have to cook the rice for another 1 to 3 minutes.)

-If you end up getting four meals from the batch, you might eat one meal, place two prep meals in the fridge and one meal in the freezer for a later date.
+If you end up getting four meals from the batch, you might eat one meal, place two prep meals in the fridge, and one meal in the freezer for a later date.

 Where to Buy Meal Prep Containers?

-Retail shops like Kmart, Walmart and the superstores are worth checking out.
+Retail shops like Kmart, Walmart, and the superstores are worth checking out.

-You can buy reusable cheap plastic containers that are microwave proof for a start.
+You can buy reusable cheap plastic containers that are microwave-proof for a start.
 When you release the advantages of preparing the food ahead of time you can buy quality containers later on.

-Old ice-cream plastic containers, aluminum foil trays or heavy duty snap lock bags can also work for some meal prep containers.
+Old ice-cream plastic containers, aluminum foil trays, or heavy-duty snap lock bags can also work for some meal prep containers.

-(Although if you want to store the meals neatly, a dedicated meal prep containers are worth the investment.)
+(Although if you want to store the meals neatly, dedicated meal prep containers are worth the investment.)

 What Types Of Meal Prepping Are There?